 Now for a tougher question; does your portfolio truly represent you?
 Does it contain your best work?
 Does it represent your voice?
 Is it concise?
 Is it all free of glaring typos and grammatical errors?
 Are you losing people before they’ve even gotten to page one?

-Plus, of course, know that you‘re always welcome to join Script Revolution and add your bio and portfolio for free.
+Of course, know that you‘re always welcome to join Script Revolution and add your bio and portfolio for free.
 It’s a site I created for this very purpose.

-Personal story; Perhaps it’s because I come from a marketing background but I was very quick to get my scripts online and easy to read back when most screenwriters kept themselves and their material locked away.
-This paid off for me in 2018 when a well established producer was reading a popular blog of mine.
-He liked what I had to say, read more of my articles, and wanted to check out if my scripts lived up to my opnions.
+Personal story; Perhaps it’s because I come from a marketing background, but I was very quick to get my scripts online and easy to read back when most screenwriters kept themselves and their material locked away.
+This paid off for me in 2018 when a well-established producer was reading a popular blog of mine.
+He liked what I had to say, read more of my articles, and wanted to check out if my scripts lived up to my opinions.
 A few clicks later, he was on my website looking at posters that got him excited and reading my features which led to me getting my first Hollywood feature assignment.
-Three years later, I have a feature film released in North America and I’m both a writer and a producing partner on two more projects we’ve made together.
+Three years later, I have a feature film released in North America, and I’m both a writer and a producing partner on two more projects we’ve made together.
 Now I also have a production company website to help keep the message clear.

 Plan What You Can

 List what you really feel like doing.
 Now list what you feel you should be doing.
 Can you merge these two together?
 Do you need to make sacrifices?
-This is harder to do than it seems so take your time and be brutally honest with yourself.
+This is harder to do than it seems, so take your time and be brutally honest with yourself.

 Establish where you are on your journey and be realistic about it.
-It can take a long time to break in, a lifetime in some cases, so don’t feel negative about your situation.
+It can take a long time to break in, a lifetime in some cases, so don’t feel pessimistic about your situation.
 Now establish where you want to be in three years and be realistic about that.
 How do you connect the dots?
 If you don’t know, the first step is to try to find out.

 Broadcast Your Wares

-Consider that industry members, particularly those in the earlier stages of their career, often search the internet for new material.
+Consider that industry members, particularly those in the earlier stages of their careers, often search the internet for new material.
 There are a few sites you can upload your material to for free.
 These include; Script Revolution, Simply Scripts, Stage 32, and Coverfly.

 Personal story; My perspective on the industry as a working writer-producer and founder of a script discovery platform is a unique and enlightened one.
 Every successful writer I’ve spoken to has told me they owe that success to networking above all else.
-How you network is up to you but two things that work well for me are; being a superconductor (helping connect people who should be talking) and reaching out to offer a favour rather than asking for one.
+How you network is up to you, but two things that work well for me are; being a superconductor (helping connect people who should be talking) and reaching out to offer a favour rather than asking for one.
 The critical thing is to stop sitting around waiting to be discovered.

 Indulge in Your Passion

-Your biggest enemy is procrastination so try to reduce that and get into the writing by breaking it all down into chunks.
+Your biggest enemy is procrastination, so try to reduce that and get into the writing by breaking it down into chunks.
 Balance your expectations and tell yourself to work on your latest project for thirty minutes and see where it leads.
 If you feel worse after thirty minutes, walk away and recharge or try something else.
-If you find yourself engrossed and lose track of the time, run with it until you feel your mind is tiring out.
+If you find yourself engrossed and lose track of time, run with it until you feel your mind is tiring out.

-If you only write one short script in this coming year, that’s not failure providing you write with absolute passion and come out of the other side feeling fulfilled in your artistry.
-Writing six features that feel like a slog, lack any energy, and don’t represent you is not the goal and has little worth.
+If you only write one short script this coming year, that’s not failure providing you write with absolute passion and come out of the other side feeling fulfilled in your artistry.
+Writing six features that feel like a slog, lack energy, and don’t represent you is not the goal and has little worth.

 So avoid turning your dreams of breaking in into an unpaid office job from hell where you are your own nightmare boss and write while knowing that every keystroke is progress and an investment in your future.

-Now is the time to sit down and write with a love of writing itself so we are ready for the opportunities that will still be out there.
+Now is the time to sit down and write with a love of writing itself, so we are ready for the opportunities that will still be out there.